datastaxdevs/workshop-cassandra-fundamentals/README.md

 Ok, we have a lovely bunch of sensors in our application.

-Now let's add temperatures measures in table **_temperatures_by_sensors_** as well!
-Let's do it with the following command (please note that the `INSERT` statements are exactly the same as above, with only the table name changed):
+Now let's add temperature measurements in table **_temperatures_by_sensors_** as well!
+Let's do it with the following command (please note that the `INSERT` statements are similar to the ones seen above, with different columns and table name):

 > _Note_: In a relational database you may have use a join on 3 tables `Networks > Sensors > Temperatures`. in the following, we are putting back the network name in temperature table and this is because it will be required in the where clause.
 If the network is not required we could have use